 Raid healing may seem simple, and I’ve heard many people say things like “get a set of Seducer and just spam Healing Springs and Efficient Purge”.
 In reality, raid healing takes more awareness, predictive assessment, better reaction times, and a higher degree of coordination than most damage roles.
 A group leader will call for ultimates or some damage skills, but rarely will a raid leader make healing related calls other than “big heals” or some variant thereof.
 Raid healers will need to coordinate their gear, their movement, their skills, their timing, their ultimates, and may not be able to take advantage of voice communications (the purview of the group leader making calls).

 In this guide / post, my intent is to give an overview of what different gear, skills, and styles should exist for Templar raid healers so that your group can better plan and optimise (min/max) how you’re going to keep your DPS and bombers alive.
 If you’re a solo player or a small group player, while the information here might be interesting it won’t apply significantly to your play style.
-Note that while the focus here is on Templars, other classes (notably Wardens and to a lesser degree Sorcerers) can be viable raid healers as well.
+Note that while the focus here is on Templars, other classes can be viable raid healers as well.
 The information presented here is also focused on the premise that the healers in group will be coordinated and will want to min/max as a group rather than as individuals.
 Individual healers playing in a group (as opposed to the aforementioned coordinated healers) will often want to use a higher regen or sustain set rather than one that will complement the group (such as Shroud of the Lich or Alteration Mastery).

 As a main 5-set, most Templars will be very happy using Kagrenac’s Hope.
 This set has been a staple for many years, and gives a bit of everything: health, magicka, magicka regen, spell damage and the always important speed resurrection.
 Some Templar healers who need more survivability and prefer to block more can using Impregnable (to maintain good impenetrable levels) with the Sturdy trait (reduced block cost), Heartland with the Impenetrable trait (less damage from AoE bombs), or one of Plague Doctor / Green Pact for more health pool (the goal being to run about 30 k health these days).
 The survivability that these sets give is very nice, though healers need to understand that they will be outputting less healing than if they were using sets with maximum magicka or spell damage.
 It’s up to the individual and group to determine what is most appropriate.